 How to use your peak flow meter

-A peak flow meter helps you check how well your asthma is controlled.
+A peak flow meter is a small device that helps you check how well your asthma is controlled.
 Peak flow meters are most helpful if you have moderate to severe persistent asthma.

 - Move the marker to the bottom of the numbered scale.